TonyLig/Global-warming-tracker/README.md

 ## Live Demo

-Check out the live demo of Mindful at: [Quiz Food Footprint](https://quiz-food-footprint.vercel.app/)
+Check out the live demo of Mindful at: [Global warming tracker](https://global-warming-tracker.vercel.app/)

 ## Technologies Used